Eigenvalue Distributions of Reduced Density Matrices: Derivative Principle for Invariant Measures

-where the partial derivatives and the restriction are in the sense of distributions. \end{prp} \begin{proof} Harish-Chandra's formula for the Fourier transform of a coadjoint orbit states that

-for every $X \in \mathfrak t$ which is not orthogonal to a root (see \cite[Corollary 7.25]{berlinegetzlervergne03} for a recent account).
+for every $X \in \mathfrak t$ which is not orthogonal to any root \cite[Theorem 2]{harishchandra57}.
 Here, $l(w)$ is the length of the Weyl group element $w$.
-This implies that the Abelian Duister\-maat--Heck\-man measure is given by the following alternating sum of convolutions
+This implies that the Abelian Duistermaat--Heckman measure is given by an alternating sum of convolutions,